manojkumark04/customer-conversion-prediction-model-final-project/README.md

 Data Description

 The dataset used in this project contains information about the customers who were contacted during a marketing campaign for selling term deposit subscriptions.
-It consists of 17 input variables and 1 target variable indicating if the customer has subscribed or not.
-The dataset has 41,188 rows and 18 columns.
+It consists of 10 input variables and 1 target variable indicating if the customer has subscribed or not.
+The dataset has 45205 rows and 11columns.

 Project Overview
 In this project, we will be performing the following steps: